 Welcome to The Infatuation’s London Greatest Hits List.

 This is our version of Kisstory: The Old Skool Anthems of restaurants, but without Craig David appearing every five minutes.
-It’s a short list of carefully-selected places in London that you should definitely visit first if you’re new to town - restaurants that are essential to eating out in London, from real deal gastropubs, to luscious curries and opulent afternoon teas.
+It’s a short list of carefully-selected places in London that you should definitely visit first if you’re new to town - restaurants that are essential to eating out in London.

 If you’re looking for what’s hot right now, check out our Hit List a guide to the new, recently-opened restaurants worth the effort.